Get Quotes: click to go to ships, then select a ship and sail date.

 During the day, shorts and beach wear are acceptable; however after 6 p.m., these as well as sandals, denim, sleeveless T-shirts (for men) are not appropriate.
 Casual wear is acceptable in the main restaurants for breakfast and lunch.
 Dress code for the evenings is announced in the daily programs and generally falls into two categories: informal (jackets for men, cocktail dresses or stylish separates for women) or formal (tuxedos or dark suits or military uniforms for men, evening or cocktail dresses or dressy pants suits for women).

-The clientele of Cunard Cruises:
+The clientele of Cunard Line:

-Cunard attracts an international clientele (onboard announcements are made in English, German, French, and Spanish.) who prefer a traditional ocean liner experience.
+Cunard Line attracts an international clientele (onboard announcements are made in English, German, French, and Spanish.) who prefer a traditional ocean liner experience.
 Passengers tend to be older, but Transatlantic crossings, especially during school holidays, attract younger passengers and families.

-Regarding children onboard Cunard Cruises: Children at least 6 months of age are welcome on most Cunard voyages; on Transatlantic Crossings, Transpacific voyages (including voyages to Hawaii) and World Voyages (including Segment Voyages), the minimum age is one year.
-A full children’s program, from nursery to teens, is offered.
+Regarding children onboard Cunard Line: Children at least 6 months of age are welcome on most Cunard Line voyages; on Transatlantic Crossings, Transpacific voyages (including voyages to Hawaii) and World Voyages (including Segment Voyages), the minimum age is one year.
+A full children's program, from nursery to teens, is offered.
 Certified British nannies will change diapers, bottle feed and engage young children.